 The Department of Defense makes every effort to ensure the safety and well-being of children involved in Defense facilities such as schools, child development centers, or Department of Defense-sponsored activities, such as youth sports or recreation programs.
 This includes conducting thorough background checks and training all staff and volunteers involved with these facilities and programs.

 If there is a report of child sexual abuse within a Department of Defense-sponsored activity, the Family Advocacy Command Assistance Team may be assigned to provide an immediate response.
 This team helps the local installation team assess the situation, develop an investigation strategy, gather evidence for possible prosecution, address the needs of victims and their families and restore public confidence in the facility or activity.

 Your program has worked with the installation Family Advocacy Program manager to establish procedures for reporting suspected child abuse and neglect.
 These procedures state whom you report to, what information to provide, and what to do after reporting.
 Make sure you are familiar with the procedures on your installation.
 In most cases, you will first report your suspicions to management personnel in your program.
-Management will notify regulatory authorities (fire, health, safety, FAP).
+Management will notify regulatory authorities (fire, health, safety, FAP, CPS, and law enforcement).
 Child and Youth Services personnel report by calling the reporting point of contact (RPOC) and providing the following information:

 Your service has specific procedures that describe whom you report to, what information to provide, and what to do after reporting.
 Make sure you are familiar with the procedures on your installation.
 In the Apply section, you will have an opportunity to record your program’s specific procedures.
 In U.S. Air Force programs, you are required to report all suspected child abuse and neglect both by telephone and in writing to the Family Advocacy Officer.
 Be prepared to share: